tylim88/Firelord/README.md

 Logically, there should be one type of document in on collection(hence the name `collections`).

-If this is not enough to convince you, then this will: type safety.
+If this is not enough to convince you: Query.

-If you have over one type of document, how do you ensure the document you query matches the type you want?

-Answer: it is possible, by union the two types but maintenance difficulty escalate quickly, imagine union bunch of types.

-Avoid multi document types per collection, I strongly recommend enforcing 1 collection 1 document type coding policy.
+With `Group Collection Query`, it is possible to query sub collection like how you query a top collection.
+I highly recommend that you enforce one collection one document type.
+This avoids you from accidentally querying another collection with the same name but has a different document type.

 ### Speed